 Housing Killers & Creators

-But the greatest threat to housing production continues to be the extreme and burdensome regulatory environment in California.
+What the COVID-19 crisis has shown is that the greatest threat to housing production continues to be the extreme and burdensome regulatory environment in California.

 California’s decades-long neglect of housing construction is now exacerbated by the current unprecedented health crisis.